-- The Early Years Quality Standards Framework has been developed through consultation within the preschools and day nurseries, wider professionals working with children under five across Health and Social Care, Education Sports and Culture, College of Further Education and the Guernsey Preschool Learning Association. - The Early Years Quality Standards Framework will be reviewed annually.
+- The Early Years Quality Standards Framework has been developed through consultation within the pre schools and day nurseries, wider professionals working with children under five across Health and Social Care, Education, Sport and Culture, The Guernsey Institute and the Guernsey Preschool Learning Association. - The Early Years Quality Standards Framework will be reviewed biennially.